simoncozens/fonts-and-layout/features.md

       </LookupList>
     </GPOS>

 Let's face it: this is disgusting.
 The hierarchical nature of rules, lookups, features, scripts and languages mean that reading the raw contents of these tables is incredibly difficult.
+(Believe it or not, TTX has actually *simplified* the real representation somewhat for us.)
+We'll break it down and make sense of it all later in the chapter.

 Instead, we're going to use a more readable format.
 The Adobe Font Development Kit for OpenType (AFDKO) is a set of tools for manipulating OpenType fonts, and it specifies a more human-friendly *feature language*.
 In almost all cases, we (or our font editing software) write features in this feature language, and this gets compiled into the `GPOS` and `GSUB` representations shown above.
 But it's possible, with a bit of work, to go the other way around and turn the `GPOS` and `GSUB` tables inside a font back into the feature language.

 There are a few ways we could do this.
 One user-friendly way is to use the [FontForge](https://fontforge.github.io/en-US/) editor.
 Within the "Font info" menu for a font, we can choose the "lookups" tab, right-click on a lookup, and choose "Save Feature File...":